AminetAminet

 cannot remove them automatically.
 And then it still doesn't work the

-go into L:, but are started as regular programs that provide the
+into L:, but are started as regular programs that provide the volumes

-volumes dynamically, and so go away when the break signal arrives.
+dynamically, and so go away when the break signal arrives.
+That way

-That way starting/stopping the network can bring up and remove shares
+starting/stopping the network can bring up and remove shares naturally

 These were the reasons why I wanted to write such a thing for a long

-time.
-Now with the arrival of English as a programming language, I found
+arrival of English as a programming language, I found this a good

-a good reason to give these things a try and craft it in exactly the way
+opportunity to give it a try and craft it in exactly the way I wanted.

 Despite quickly pulling off a working prototype, the initial enthusiasm